cap-js/docs/guides/messaging/event-broker.md

 #### 4. Check Application Logs

-In the application logs of your CAP application, check for a log entry noting the successful the event reception as shown in the following screenshot.
+In the application logs of your CAP application, check for a log entry noting the successful event reception as shown in the following screenshot.

 ![Log Entry for Test Event](assets/event-broker-test-log-entry.png)